Assessment certificates are a great way to recognize and reward the effort that goes into upskilling and building your secure coding culture.

 - Inline images are not supported

 TIP: Image hosting - images must be hosted on a publicly accessible server.
-If you don't have a public server available or don't want to make the images public, please contact your account manager for hosting images on our secure private server.
+If you don't have a public server available or don't want to make the images public, please contact our support team for hosting images on our secure private server.

 Once your new Assessment Certificate HTML template is ready, click Create Template.
 Give the Certificate a name, description and set the orientation then click Upload